AnnaVargova/AutomationShield_wiki/BOBShield.md

 # <a name="about-1"/>About
-The shield was developed as a semester project for subject of Microcomputer and Microprocessor Technology at the Institute of Automation, Measurement and Applied Informatics in 2018/2019.
-The Institute belongs to the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava.
+This shield was designed and created as a term project at the Institute of Automation, Measurement and Applied Informatics.
+The Institute belongs to the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava in 2019/2020.
 # <a name="authors-1"/>Authors

 * **Hardware and 3D model design:** Tibor Konkoly, Patrik Kvasný, Marko Michal, Marek Krippel
 * **Software design:** Lukáš Vadovič, Matúš Bíro, Samuel Mladý
-* **Wiki documentation:** Rastislav Haška, Marek Krippel
+* **Wiki documentation:** Martin Gulan, Rastislav Haška, Marek Krippel